strawbees/learning-platform-gatsby/content/lesson-plans/02-geometric-world.md

 **Students can:**

-- Create a set of shapes and trade with another group and see what each group can build with them.
+* Create a set of shapes and trade with another group and see what each group can build with them.
-- Build shapes to make a self-similar structure like a tree full of branches, a snowflake, a cube made out of smaller cubes or the Sierpinski Pyramid.
+* Build shapes to make a self-similar structure like a tree full of branches, a snowflake, a cube made out of smaller cubes or the Sierpinski Pyramid.
 To start, encourage students to draw self-similar shapes and lines on paper.
-- Build collaboratively to make a large geometric structures (such as an enormous honeycomb, snowflake, etc.)
+* Build collaboratively to make large geometric structures (such as an enormous honeycomb, snowflake, etc.)

 <section component="thumbnails">
 <section component="thumbnail" title="Build the Platonic Solids" description="Build the shapes that have intrigued philosophers, mathematicians and scientists for centuries." image="/platonic.jpg" path="/activity/build-the-platonic-solids"></section>
-<section component="thumbnail" title="Construct the Sierpinski Pyramid" description="Construct a modular, fractal structure with tetrahedral shapes." image="/sierpinski.jpg" path="/activity/construct-the-sierpinski-pyramid"></section>
+<section component="thumbnail" title="Construct the Sierpinski Pyramid" description="Construct a modular, fractal structure with tetrahedral shapes." image="/sierpinski.jpg" path="/activity/construct-a-sierpinski-pyramid"></section>
 </section>

 # Play

 **Students can:**

-- Invent a new geometric shape.
+* Invent a new geometric shape.
 Try to build a complex or even an impossible shape.
-- Cut and attach paper panels on the faces of shapes.
-For example, create a “class clubhouse” by cutting out large sheets of triangles from paper and attaching them to the sides of a sierpinski pyramid large enough to have different rooms inside of it.
+* Cut and attach paper panels on the faces of shapes.
+For example, create a “class clubhouse” by cutting out large sheets of triangles from paper and attaching them to the sides of a Sierpinski pyramid large enough to have different rooms inside of it.
-- Experiment with changing the construction pipe size, or changing its angle using a different Strawbee connector, and observe and describe what happens.
+* Experiment with changing the construction pipe size, or changing its angle using a different Strawbees connector, and observe and describe what happens.
-- Transform the shapes and lines of your geometric objects into items of your daily life, imagination or to use as a prop on another activity.
+* Transform the shapes and lines of your geometric objects into items of your daily life, imagination or to use as a prop on another activity.
-- Have students pair up.
+* Have students pair up.
 One student can be the builder and the other can be the reader.
-The reader will choose a 3-D geometric image out of a hat. reader must describe the image and how to build it.
+The reader will choose a 3-D geometric image out of a hat.
+The reader must describe the image and how to build it.
 The builder will try to create the same geometric model based solely on verbal instructions.

 # Share

 **You can have your students:**

-- Engage in a “show-and-tell”, inviting student groups to describe the various shapes and/or artwork they created.
+* Engage in a “show-and-tell”, inviting student groups to describe the various shapes and/or artwork they created.
-- After building and identifying a variety of geometric shapes, collaboratively connect them into a unique “sculpture” the class can move through.
+* After building and identifying a variety of geometric shapes, collaboratively connect them into a unique “sculpture” the class can move through.

 # Reflect